Bird Watching in AND around Disney World: The Ultimate Guide

 - Observed almost every morning in the slightly wooded areas around the Beach Club resort and Coronado Springs.

 - Spotted a few times drying out its wings on the lake shore.

 - Brown Thrasher:

-- Seen multiple times, but always in the mornings underneath brush, scratching at the ground.
+- Seen multiple times, but always in the mornings underneath brush, scratching the ground.

 - Great Blue Heron:

-- There is so much water around Disney, just keep your eyes open to see a Great Blue Heron.
+- Easy to see since there is so much water around Disney, just keep your eyes open to see a Great Blue Heron.

 - Red-shouldered Hawk: